Key takeaways:

 - Your company’s name

-- Business structure (sole proprietorship, LLC, partnership)
+- Your business structure (e.g., sole proprietorship, LLC, partnership)

 - Your location and service area

-- Type of equipment you use
+- The type of equipment or supplies you use

 - General office cleaning